1985 Hamilton, Ontario, municipal election: Mayoral election

 The 1985 mayoral contest saw incumbent Mayor Bob Morrow, then 39, defend his three-year administration under the pressure of the lingering economic recession that had decimated the city's steel industry.
 By the election campaign, the city's unemployment rate had dropped to 5.8% and Morrow campaigned on his record of attracting new jobs to the region.
 Additionally, Morrow sought to expand GO Transit service to the city and bring more suburban services under the central administration of the municipality.
 Unlike during his first campaign, Morrow was endorsed by the Hamilton Spectator.

 Morrow faced two challengers: former Board of Control member Jim Campbell and small business owner Marvin Sommer.
 Campbell, who retired from council in 1976, had sought political comebacks in 1980 and 1982, running for Ward 1 and Ward 7 councillor respectively.
 Campbell, then 64, was a millionaire who operated a concrete manufacturing plant on Hamilton mountain who campaigned on a small-business platform.
 Seeking a completion to the Red Hill Valley Expressway and a perimeter road to create a highway ring-road around Hamilton, Campbell proposed to tackle unemployment by creating a mayor's advisory panel consisting of local business and labour leaders.
 He additionally proposed reinstating the abolished Board of Control and reducing council's term of office to two years.

 Sommer, a 49-year old James Street merchant at the time of the election, also ran on a pro-business platform, though promoted few specific policies.
 In an interview with a Spectator reporter, Sommer admitted he had not paid business taxes to the city in two years and his business was in danger of being shut down.

-The campaign generate a moderate amount of interest among members of the electorate.
+The campaign generated a moderate amount of interest among members of the electorate.
 At a CHCH-TV-sponsored call-in debate, only six local residents telephoned with questions for the candidates.

 On election night, Morrow topped the polls, holding a lead of over 19,000 votes on Campbell.